ajbuen12/maya_derivative_importer/README.md

 # maya_derivative_importer

+Function:
-# maya tool for loading and importing obj, fbx, and abc in a specific folder and its subfolder
+  -Tool for loading and importing obj, fbx, and abc in a specific folder and its subfolder
-# source folder can be modified under import_derivative.py line 17
-# runs in python2.7
-# requires PyQt4 to run
+Requirements:
+  -Python2.7
+  -PyQt4